I. Guidelines and General Principles

 ANNEX 1 – Accountability Grid and Assessment Tools for the Implementation of the NAP

-- Implement the Regulation (EU) 2017/821 on due diligence obligations for Union importers of tin, tantalum and tungsten, their ores, and gold originating from conflict-affected and high-risk areas
+“37.
+Fully implement Regulation (EU) 2017/821 establishing supply chain Due Diligence obligations for Union importers of tin, tantalum and tungsten, their ores, and gold, originating in conflict or high-risk areas.

 38. Further promote awareness of the OECD Guides on Due Diligence for Companies Operating in Weak Governance Zones (the “Risk Awareness Tool for Multinational Companies in Weak Governance Zones” and the “Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas”).

 39. Include respect for human rights by businesses through specific projects designed and developed through the Italian Agency for Development Cooperation in areas of armed conflict (or high risk) that include awareness raising and capacity-development activities.

 40. Strengthen the action of the Italian Cooperation on gender equality, including through support to the economic development of women in post-conflict situations in line with the three UN Pillars (peace and security, development and human rights) and in the context of the legislative and programmatic framework of UN Security Council Resolution 1325 “Women, Peace and Security” and Fourth National Action Plan on Women, Peace and Security adopted by Italy in 2020.” (p.
 67)